 Evil (Bad) (Gn.
 2.17).
 “The Woman” arrives in Gn.
 2.19.

 In the above ‘order of events’ discernment (wisdom) as to good and bad now take on new importance.
-We discern and we name.
+Every day we discern and we name.
 Authority for what we have named is assumed.
 It becomes ours.
 We are responsible for what we have named.
-The responsibility for our naming appears in the form of cause and effect, or how life returns to us in circumstance, or what I sometimes refer to as the ‘order of events’.
-The allowance God gives opens the door to spiritual power for you, and in a certain real way deals with the scripture in Gen. 1.26, “Our image, after Our likeness.”
+The responsibility for our naming appears in the form of cause and effect, or how life returns to us in circumstance.
 Without the power to name neither God nor we would have spiritual power, as nothing could be clearly defined.
 For us, the world would remain as a phenomenon, but without order or meaning, much as we observe and perceive the consciousness of animals to be.

-What you release from your mouth will begin to define you, regardless of how high or low your spiritual condition.
-Events in your life will appear because of how you speak, much as it did for Adam and Eve.
+What you release from your mouth will begin to define you, and will begin to define your life, regardless of how high or low at the moment your spiritual condition may be.
+There is a certain hope for all men, for no matter who, all are accepted upon the pathway.
+Events in your life will appear because of how you speak, much as they did for Adam and Eve.
 By how you speak, the order of your life, the order of events, becomes defined.

 God delivers His first great gift as he bequeathed to Adam the power to name.
 Many gifts are mentioned in the Hebrew Bible and the New Testament, but the giftedness of the Power of the Spoken Word cannot be emphasized enough for those who Walk in the Way.
 It is the one gift all people possess!